OnlyWorlds/obsidian-plugin/README.md

 Use Create Element to fill your world with elements of [various categories](https://onlyworlds.github.io/docs/framework/categories.html)

-Integrate existing world content, or create new, by shaping elements through their attribute fields.
+Integrate existing world content, or create new content, by shaping elements through their attribute fields.
 Join community [discussions](https://github.com/OnlyWorlds/OnlyWorlds/discussions) on improving field definitions

-Convert your worlds into a shippable JSON data format for local copy and online use, with various [tools](https://onlyworlds.github.io/docs/tools/) currently available
+Convert your worlds into a JSON data file by using the 'Copy World' command, or export it to OnlyWorlds.com using the 'Export World' command.

 ## Folder Structure
 - **OnlyWorlds/**: Parent folder at top of vault
+	- **PluginFiles**:
+		- **Handlebars/**: Should not be modified
     	- **Templates/**: Should not be modified
-    - **Worlds/**: Directory for user worlds
+    - **Worlds/**: User worlds directory
         - **WorldOne/**:
-            - **Elements/**: Elements for the user to edit
+            - **Elements/**: World elements, represented as notes
             - **World**: World configuration file
-            - **World Data**: Output file for Copy World command (in JSON)
+            - **World Data**: Output file for Copy World command
         - **WorldTwo/**:
             - ..
     - **README**: ..